pingcap/talent-plan/rust/projects/tools/project.md

 through the project, otherwise you will be distracted by the many failing tests that you have not yet fixed.

-**Question D**: even if a given test suite doesn't contain any tests, why might we not want them to run?
+**Question D**: Why might we not want to run empty test suites?
 Besides issuing the above command, how could we permanently disable the three test suites we don't care about by editing the project manifest (`Cargo.toml`)?
 [Answers](answers.md#question-d).